bimmlerd/RatingSync/README.md

 * bintrees

 ### To Do list
-* Fix serializing the database
 * Figure out the best way for saving ratings in ID3 tags (the POPM frame is kinda complicated) - fake winamp/windows media player/Rhythmbox/...... ratings?
 * Add option to config for that
 * fix connecting at random ports bug
-* write database code for server
+* write database code for server: comparing databases, committing changes
 * Add daemon/background process support for windows
 * (many little #TODO tasks in the code)